 Located on the outskirts of the town of Consuelo, Barrio 41 is a neighbourhood struggling with poor access to health care & education, high rates of unemployment and poverty.

-Here Rayjon supports a pre-school program for 50 children, ages 2 to 7, to help prepare them to attend grade one.
+Rayjon supports a preschool/nutrition program operated by our partners at PLADESCULBA for 50 children, ages 2 to 7, to help prepare them to attend grade one.
 Many of these children do not receive proper nutrition from home and a hot meal is provided at the centre, making it a special part of Rayjon Health Programs.
 Behind the preschool building is a garden and pilot aquaponics (fish raising) project, whose goal is to grow nutritious food for use at the preschool, but to also teach local families to grow and maintain their own backyard gardens.

 The long term goal of PLADESCULBA is to work with the adults of the community, to engage in a variety of community development programs, including training, income-generating activities, home gardens, animal husbandry, improvement of the environment and capacity building, so the community can truly become independent and strong.